chaitanya44444/dish-it-out/README.md

 5. Have at least 5 dishes

 ## Submission
-Submit the Python file containing your Flask app on the link provided [here](https://shriteq.org/task-force/tasks)
+Submit a `zip` file containing your entire Flask app including any images on the link provided [here](https://shriteq.org/task-force/tasks)

 ## Starter Code